buzoo/digital-garden-jekyll-template/_pages/index.md

   Why I am doing Digital Gardening
 </h1>

-I have always wished about starting a blog to share my thoughts, ideas and learnings with everyone.
-I find it a comfortable medium to express myself.
+I have always wished about being able to share my thoughts, ideas and learnings with everyone.
+I find that online platforms such as blogs are a comfortable medium to express myself.
+However, until now I had made only unsuccessful attempts at getting a blog running.

+<p class="heading para-head">motivations </p>

 Some time ago I came across Digital Gardening.
 When I first read about it I knew that this is how I wanted to organize and share my thoughts.
 It made sense to me that my thoughts on topics need not be 'final' or absolute when I wanted to post.
 Digital Gardening gave me the liberty to explore and evolve.
 This way feels more natural.
 The posts can be ever-growing seeds if taken care of and nurtured.